sadykovIsmail/Java-script/11-todo-app/README.md

 Open index.html in any modern web browser.

 ## Usage
-Type your task into the New Task input field.
+- Type your task into the New Task input field.

-Click Add (or press Enter) to add it to your list.
+- Click Add (or press Enter) to add it to your list.

-Toggle the checkbox to mark tasks as complete or incomplete.
+- Toggle the checkbox to mark tasks as complete or incomplete.

-Click the ✏️ icon to edit a task, then save.
+- Click the ✏️ icon to edit a task, then save.

-Click the 🗑️ icon to delete a task.
+- Click the 🗑️ icon to delete a task.

-Use Clear All to remove every task at once.
+- Use Clear All to remove every task at once.

 ## Tech Stack
-HTML5 for structure
+- HTML5 for structure

-CSS3 for styling and responsive design
+- CSS3 for styling and responsive design

-Vanilla JavaScript (ES6+) for task management and localStorage integration
+V- anilla JavaScript (ES6+) for task management and localStorage integration

 ## File Structure